Payday loans - reasons to complain about your lender

 If you've had problems repaying the loan, you can complain if your payday lender:

-- did not offer to freeze interest and charges if you are able to make payments under a reasonable repayment plan
+didn't offer to freeze interest and charges if you're able to make payments under a reasonable repayment plan

 Other things to put in your complaint